Mubelotix/tewta/README.md

 - I want to be able to overoptimize things
 - I fear I could get blocked by missing features
 - It's a learning project after all, why would I want to use a library?

+###

+    p2pnet; distributed social network
+    Copyright (C) 2022  Mubelotix <mubelotix@gmail.com>

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.